voklink/Udacity_Snake/README.md

 - compiles and runs without errors based on the provided repo

 Loops, Functions, I/O:
-A variety of control structures are added to the project.
+- A variety of control structures are added to the project.
-The project code is clearly organized into functions.
+- The project code is clearly organized into functions.
-The project accepts user input and processes the input --> added additional user input to pause the game The project uses arrays or vectors and uses constant variables. --> added variety of vectors (such as _foodList)
+- The project accepts user input and processes the input --> added additional user input to pause the game
+- The project uses arrays or vectors and uses constant variables. --> added variety of vectors (such as _foodList)

 Object Oriented Programming:
-One or more classes are added to the project with appropriate access specifiers for class members --> Base class food and child classes were added.
+- One or more classes are added to the project with appropriate access specifiers for class members --> Base class food and child classes were added.
 "Food" was integrated into the "foods" class.
-Class constructors utilize member initialization lists --> yes Classes follow an appropriate inheritance hierarchy with virtual and override functions --> update function of child classes "food"
+- Class constructors utilize member initialization lists --> yes
+- Classes follow an appropriate inheritance hierarchy with virtual and override functions --> update function of child classes "food"

 Memory Management:
-The project makes use of references in function declarations. --> functions make use of "pass-by-reference" The project uses destructors appropriately. --> yes The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate. --> yes The project uses smart pointers instead of raw pointers. --> yes
+- The project makes use of references in function declarations. --> functions make use of "pass-by-reference"
+- The project uses destructors appropriately. --> yes
+- The project uses scope / Resource Acquisition Is Initialization (RAII) - where appropriate. --> yes
+- The project uses smart pointers instead of raw pointers. --> yes-

 Concurrency
-The project uses multithreading and a Promise/Future
+- The project uses multithreading and a Promise/Future